 Aktualizr is the client implementation of Uptane.
 It is written in C++ and its responsibility is to communicate with a Uptane compatible server.
 It verifies if new downloads are available, install those updates on the system and reports status to the server, while guaranteeing the integrity and confidentiality of OTA updates.
 Aktualizr handles Docker image updates seamlessly by using Docker Compose yml files.

 There can be cases where the system may fail to boot or the boot process is considered unsuccessful either due to kernel panic or failure to start any critical user space application.
 These issues can be handled by developers during development, but it becomes a nightmare if the solution is deployed and such an issue occurs due to any bad update.
-The system can be avoided by breaking if a mechanism presents the following:
+This issue can be avoided if the following mechanisms are present:

 The automatic rollback feature relies on aktualizr’s rollback support as well.
 TorizonCore uses aktualizr with rollback_mode set to uboot_masked (see aktualizr client configuration options).
 This enables aktualizr’s U-Boot bootcount integration: After an update aktualizr enables boot counting by setting the upgrade_available U-Boot environment variable to 1.
 In the error case, when the system reboots due to kernel/service failure, aktualizr won’t get started.
 After three tries U-Boot will rollback the system by setting the U-Boot environment rollback to 1.
 If the system has been rolled back, aktualizr does not mark the boot as successful (the system stays in rollback mode).
 If the system has been booted successfully, the upgrade_available and bootcount is set back to 0 to let the boot loader know that boot counting is no longer necessary.